luiscruz/course_sustainableSE/2026/p2_hacking_sustainability/gY_carbon_aware_scheduler.md

 Our goal is to evaluate the impact of such a solution and determine what sort of utility tools can help companies curb their emissions.
 We will explore existing strategies and potentially develop a prototype or framework to demonstrate the feasibility and benefits of carbon-aware scheduling.
 The specifics of the implementation are still being defined, but the core focus remains on sustainable software engineering practices in the context of job scheduling.

+We found the Carbon Aware SDK already aims to aggregrate a lot of data to produce a time and location dependent carbon rating.
+Rather than reinventing the wheel, we are interested in building on this mature solution.

 Currently, we have identified the following main questions we want to investigate:

 *   Is there an existing paper or project that actively uses the Carbon Aware SDK to schedule tasks in a production-like CI/CD environment?